Tobias-Dwyer/Personal-Website/content/research/index.md

 **Current Projects and Interests**:

+*DNA Nano Objects*

+DNA Nano objects have recently been synthesized to take a [variety of shapes][5] including octahedra, tetrahedra, cubes and icosahedra.
+These objects can self assemble into crystals by themselves and co-assemble with DNA coated nanoparticles allowing for a vast array of crystal structures [not previously accessible][4] nanoparticles.
+In collaboration with the [Gang Group][6] at Columbia, **my work** pertains to the crystallization of these complex building blocks.
+Though simple rules can often predict the self-assembly of these building blocks, the underlying microscopic properties of each building block can lead to anomalous crystal structures.
+By understanding how these crystals can go beyond our assumed simple rules that dictate assembly, we can design even more complex crystal structures that go beyond our initial assumption about self assembly of nano objects.

+*Tunable Gold Nanoparticle Assemblies*

+I work with gold nanoparticles in a variety of contexts.
+In my collaborations with the Ye Group and Indiana university I study charged nanocubes constrained to 2D, which you can read more about below in the out of equilibrium assembly section.
+I also work with even more complex systems, including changed tetrahedra in surfactant solutions and model the complex physics underpinning their self assembly into complicated crystal structures.

 *Biophysics of Cells*

 A variety of biological systems can be studied from the perspective of colloidal physics.
 The shape and mechanical properties of cells often dictate how they interact in the body and with each other.